- Home

 -

-Youth at the Center: Effective and Equitable Support at Adolescent Health Care Clinics.
-This new online training for adolescent health providers covers trauma-informed and healing centered care, youth friendly services, and sexual health care and education.
-It is available for free, and you can earn CE through May 19, 2026.
+Youth at the Center: Effective and Equitable Support at Adolescent Health Care Clinics - Trauma-informed and healing centered care, youth friendly services, and sexual health care and education for youth-serving clinical providers.
+Free CEUs available until May 19, 2026.
 For more information, check out this one-pager (pdf).

 -